philkasumbi/data-structures-journey/README.md

 # Linear Search in Python(check linear search folder)
 A basic implementation of the Linear Search algorithm to find the index of a target value in a list.

+# Binary Search in Python(check the binary search folder)
+This project implements the Binary Search algorithm in Python.
+It searches for a target number in a **sorted list** by repeatedly dividing the search range in half.